In Arkansas, lung cancer is the leading cause of cancer death among both men and women. But CARTI’s low-dose CT scanner aims to provide hope.

 To schedule an appointment, call 501.906.4454.
 This service is covered by Medicare and most major health insurance for those who meet the criteria.
 Patients with no health insurance may meet with a CARTI Patient Financial Advocate for assistance with fees.

-Medicare patients must have a written order from a physician or qualified practitioner.
+Patients must have a written order from a physician or qualified practitioner.